Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Orebić

-A laid-back seaside town with stunning beaches and maritime history.
+A relaxed seaside town with quiet beaches and a long maritime tradition.

 Lumbarda (Korčula Island)

-A village famous for Grk white wine and serene sandy beaches.
+A village famous for Grk white wine and rare sandy beaches in southern Dalmatia.

 Cavtat

-A peaceful retreat just outside Dubrovnik, offering a mix of beaches, promenades, and cultural sites.
+A peaceful coastal town just south of Dubrovnik with beaches, promenades, and cultural sites.

 Practical Information